Organizational learning: Diffusion of innovation

 Organizational learning is important to consider in relation to innovation, entrepreneurship, technological change, and economic growth, specifically within the contexts of knowledge sharing and inter organizational learning.
 As one of the key dynamics behind the knowledge economy, organizational learning informs our understanding of knowledge transfer between organizations.
 Heterogeneous experience yields better learning outcomes than homogenous experience, and knowledge diffusion spreads heterogeneous experience across organizations.
 Diffusion of innovations theory explores how and why people adopt new ideas, practices and products.
 It may be seen as a subset of the anthropological concept of diffusion and can help to explain how ideas are spread by individuals, social networks, and organizations.
 Innovation policy, economic development initiatives, educational program endeavors, and entrepreneurial incubation and acceleration could all be informed by organizational learning practices.

 Knowledge protection

 Digital transformation means that not only machines and IT but also people are digitally interlinked.
 Knowledge cannot be directly secured same way as information is protected.
+There are formal and informal methods that can be used to protect organizational knowledge.
+Formal methods include Legal methods - such as confidentiality agreements, patents, copyrights, licensees and trademarks - and Technical methods - such as protecting communication channels, systems and storage and technically constraining the access to the knowledge.
+Informal methods instead include secrecy, education, social norms and complexity, i.e. carefully choosing what knowledge to share and to whom, and making sure others do the same.
+The formal and informal methods should be used in good balance.

+Internal knowledge Sharing Mechanism

+The internal knowledge sharing mechanism can promote and develop the enterprise's continuous learning and innovation capabilities and play a role in motivating employees to exchange knowledge with each other.
+The internal knowledge sharing mechanism can enable enterprises to improve the efficiency of product innovation through the recombination of cooperative knowledge and competitive knowledge.

+The internal knowledge sharing mechanism is the way for enterprises to obtain knowledge from competitors.
+Enterprises first need to obtain available knowledge from competitors, and then internalize, transform and use this new knowledge according to their own company characteristics.